TheNexusAvenger/Tesla-Music-Folder-Manager/README.md

 For each file, the following will be added to the front:
 `YearIncrementer_AlbumName_TrackId`
-* YearIncrementer - Incrementer for years, starting at 1 for the lastest album and increasing by 1 for each year from the newest album.
+* YearIncrementer - Incrementer for years, starting at 1 for the latest album and increasing by 1 for each year from the newest album.
 * AlbumName - The album name, which is used if the years are the same.
 * TrackId - The track id of the album, which is used if the album names are the same.